miriamkw/GluPredKit/README.md

 glupredkit preprocess INPUT_FILE_NAME [--preprocessor [scikit_learn|tf_keras]] [--prediction-horizon PREDICTION_HORIZON] [--num-lagged-features NUM_LAGGED_FEATURES] [--include-hour INCLUDE_HOUR] [--test-size TEST_SIZE] [--num_features NUM_FEATURES] [--cat_features CAT_FEATURES]
 ```
 - `--preprocessor`: Choose between scikit_learn and tf_keras for preprocessing.
 - `input-file-name`: Name of the input CSV file containing the data.
-Note that this file needs to be lodated in `data/raw`.
+Note that this file needs to be located in `data/raw`.
 - `--prediction-horizon` (Optional): Prediction into the future given in time in minutes.
 - `--num-lagged-features` (Optional): The number of samples to use as time-lagged features.
 CGM values are sampled in 5-minute intervals, so 12 samples equals one hour.
-- `--include-hour` (Optional): Whether to include hour of day as a feature.
 - `--test-size` (Optional): The fraction in float to how much of the data shall be used as test data.
-- `--num_features` (Optional): List of numerical features, separated by comma.
+- `--num-features` (Optional): List of numerical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.
-- `--cat_features` (Optional): List of categorical features, separated by comma.
+- `--cat-features` (Optional): List of categorical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.

 #### Example

 ```
-glupredkit preprocess tidepool_16-09-2023_to_30-09-2023.csv --num_features CGM,insulin --cat_features hour
+glupredkit preprocess tidepool_16-09-2023_to_30-09-2023.csv --num-features CGM,insulin --cat-features hour
 ```